 - Revoking access from resources

-It typically takes about a minute for a change to be reflected in listing results or for revoking access to take effect.
+It typically takes about a minute for revoking access to take effect.
 In some cases it may take longer.
-Some examples of behavior that can arise from eventual consistency:

 Cache control and consistency

 Cached objects that are publicly readable might not exhibit strong consistency.
-If you allow an object to be cached, and the object is in the cache when it is updated or deleted, the cached object will not be updated or deleted until its cache lifetime expires.
+If you allow an object to be cached, and the object is in the cache when it is updated or deleted, the cached object is not updated or deleted until its cache lifetime expires.